How To Repurpose Old Jeans for Trendy Denim Upholstery

 What Makes Upcycled Denim A Good Upholstery Fabric

 There are many good reasons for using repurposed denim for upholstery projects in the home.
-Firstly, it is a tough and durable long-lasting fabric that has a strong tear resistance.
-That is why it is also a good fabric to use to make denim floor rugs.
+Firstly, it is a tough, durable, long-lasting fabric with strong tear resistance.
+That is why it is also a good fabric for denim floor rugs.

 Also, using old jeans as your upholstery material makes the project very affordable.
 As you are repurposing and not paying anything for the fabric.
-It is more environmentally friendly too, you are saving the old fabric from landfills.
+It is more environmentally friendly; you save old fabric from landfills.

-But the best reason for denim upholstery is that if done right it can actually be very stylish and attractive.
-By using old jeans to cover the furniture you can bring a bit of rock and roll coolness into your home.
+But the best reason for denim upholstery is that it can be very stylish and attractive if done right.
+Using old jeans to cover the furniture can bring a bit of rock-and-roll coolness into your home.

 Old jeans have many elements to them besides the denim fabric.
-There are the jeans pockets, hems and seams, waistbands, and labels which can all be used in the upholstery.
+The jeans pockets, hems and seams, waistbands, and labels can all be used in the upholstery.
 This will give your furniture makeover character and personality.

 How To Upholster With Old Jeans

-One of the disadvantages of using old jeans to upholster is that it doesn’t come in big continuous lengths of fabric.
+One of the disadvantages of using old jeans to upholster is that it doesn't come in considerable continuous lengths of fabric.

-A solution is to either just upholster smaller pieces of furniture such as chair seats and poufs.
+A solution is to upholster smaller furniture pieces such as chair seats and pouffes.
 Or to use lots of pairs of jeans and stitch them together to make large swaths of fabric suitable for upholstery.

-Obviously, some larger upholstery projects such as sofas (couches) need a lot of fabric.
-To get the biggest continuous piece of fabric from one pair of jeans is to cut up the inside seam on the legs and spread the fabric out.
+Some larger upholstery projects, such as sofas (couches), need a lot of fabric.
+To get the biggest continuous piece of fabric from one pair of jeans, cut up the inside seam on the legs, and spread the material out.

-You can then sew the legs together to make a large long piece of fabric.
-Just like I did with my denim table runner.
+You can then sew the legs together to make a sizeable long piece of fabric, just like I did with my denim table runner.

-The pockets have been included to make a unique feature of the sofa and somewhere handy to stash the remote whilst lounging.
-I’ve even seen upholstery that has just used the jeans pockets.
+The pockets have been included to make a unique sofa feature and somewhere handy to stash the remote whilst lounging.
+I've even seen upholstery that has just used the jeans pockets.

-When upholstering furniture I make a paper pattern first then cut and sew my denim fabric to fit.
-If covering a small item of furniture such as a footstool, this can be done with one piece of fabric.
+I make a paper pattern for upholstering furniture and cut and sew my denim fabric to fit.
+Covering a small piece of furniture, such as a footstool, can be done with one piece of fabric.

-With larger items of furniture, I make a paper pattern for different elements, such as the arms, seats, and back.
-Then I stitch them all together and attach them to the chair of the sofa with either a staple gun or upholstery tacks.
+With larger furniture items, I make a paper pattern for different elements, such as the arms, seats, and back.
+Then I stitch them together and attach them to the sofa chair with a staple gun or upholstery tacks.

-By the way if you want to cheat, you can actually buy amazing digital printed denim fabric.
-The fabric looks really cool as it incorporates all the interesting bits on a pair of jeans such as the pockets and waistbands.
+By the way, if you want to cheat, you can buy unique digitally printed denim fabric.
+The fabric looks cool, incorporating all the exciting bits on a pair of jeans, such as the pockets and waistbands.

 Tools For Jeans Upholstery

-Denim can be difficult to sew, make sure if using a sewing machine you use a heavy-duty needle.
-When sewing some of the thicker parts of jeans such as waistbands and seams, it can be easier to do this by hand.
+Denim can be challenging to sew; make sure if using a sewing machine, you use a heavy-duty needle.
+When sewing some of the thicker parts of jeans, such as waistbands and seams, it can be easier to do this by hand.
 Just make sure you use a strong upholstery needle.

-Denim trims such as waistbands can also be added to the furniture using a good fabric glue, like with these denim fabric placemats.
+Denim trims such as waistbands can be added to the furniture using good fabric glue, like with these denim fabric placemats.

-When upholstering in denim, a good electric staple gun is your friend.
-After sewing several pairs of jeans together, I used a staple gun to cover my IKEA office chair.
+When upholstering in denim, an excellent electric staple gun is your friend.
+After sewing several pairs of jeans, I used a staple gun to cover my IKEA office chair.

-Staple guns are good to use when the staples are going to be hidden, such as underneath a chair seat.
-However, if you can’t hide the staples then use upholstery pins and make them a feature.
+Staple guns are good to use when the staples are hidden, such as underneath a chair seat.
+However, if you can't hide the staples, use upholstery pins and make them a feature.

 Examples And Tutorials For Denim Upholstery

-There are lots of pictures of wonderful couches, chairs and footstools upholstered in denim on the internet.
-But there aren’t that many tutorials.
+There are many pictures of beautiful couches, chairs and footstools upholstered in denim on the internet.
+But there aren't that many tutorials.
 Here are the few denim upholstery projects with instructions that I have found.

-Hopefully, there is something in this collection that will inspire you to bring life back into an old piece of furniture and recover it in denim.
-I have a few upholstered denim pieces in my home and I love them.
+Hopefully, something in this collection will inspire you to bring life back into an old piece of furniture and recover it in denim.
+I have a few upholstered denim pieces in my home, and I love them.

-The jeans fabric looks great and really adds personality to an upcycled chair.
+The jeans' fabric looks excellent and adds personality to an upcycled chair.
 Denim chairs are also lovely to sit in.

 Nifty Denim DIY Storage Ottoman Crate an Ikea Hack